stoerr/AIGenPipeline/specifications/ReplacementInFiles.md

 needs calling the tool with `-r aipart123` .
 There should be a AIGenVersion marker from the very start so that the tool knows where to place that marker.

-## Extension (not implemented yet): both prompt and generated text are in the same file
+## Extension: both prompt and generated text are in the same file

+Basic idea: we put something into a file that says "insert here the output that is generated the following prompt based on the following files."

 Parts of the file: